Design Patterns in Python

 - This is because the whole logic may require changing state condtions in every method it applies.

 - And this is pretty certain that at the app's desing stage we may be not able to predict all the possible states and bahaviours.
-Hence, the problem gets bigger as project evolves.
+Hence, the problem gets bigger as project evolves. - With state pattern:

 It allows object to alter ist behaviour when its internal state changes